srikanthm311/medvasity_task/README.md

 # medvasity_task
-create database with medvarsity name and migrate and database
+create database with medvarsity name and migrate to database